Image source: Parasite Summit

-It is estimated that approximately 23.5 million people in the United States have an autoimmune condition.
+As many as 50 million Americans suffer from some kind of autoimmune condition.
 These conditions are characterized by the immune system attacking the body by mistake.
 Under normal circumstances, the immune system can differentiate between healthy cells and foreign cells.
-However, when an autoimmune condition is present, the immune system cannot tell the difference, and it attacks healthy cells by releasing autoantibodies.
+However, when an autoimmune condition is present, the immune system cannot tell the difference, and it attacks healthy cells anywhere in the body by releasing autoantibodies.

 There are numerous types of autoimmune diseases, and all of them affect different parts of the body.
 These are chronic conditions, so when they occur, you will have to cope with them over the long-term.
 Some of the more well-known autoimmune diseases include:

 - Inflammatory bowel disease

 - Myasthenia gravis

 - Celiac disease